Skip Navigation

 Special Program in Law

-UConn's Special Program in Law links an undergraduate program with more than 115 majors with the UConn School of Law, resulting in dual degrees from UConn: a BA/BS and a Juris Doctor (JD).
+UConn's Special Program in Law links an undergraduate program with more than 125 majors with the UConn School of Law, resulting in dual degrees from UConn: a BA/BS and a Juris Doctor (JD).
 As undergraduates, students connect with the UConn School of Law through special seminars and events aimed at supporting career goals.
 The Special Program in Law offers admission to the UConn School of Law, provided all standards and contingencies are met.
 Flexibility to accommodate individual choices, should the student decide either to accelerate undergraduate efforts or take an extra year to graduate, is available.
+All students admitted to the Special Program in Law must be enrolled in the Honors Program upon entering UConn.

 Applicants must be entering as a first-year student and demonstrate exceptional performance in academics, including advanced preparation in political science, English, history, or other related fields.
 There are no state residency requirements, although Connecticut residents will receive special consideration.
 UConn is committed to attracting members of underrepresented populations for its programs.